 If this is your first time buying a house, or it has been over 10 years since you last purchased a home, get ready to meet the new 21st century houses that are on the market.

 New building construction has smart home technology.
 From security systems to HVAC systems to lighting, these systems are controlled by smart technology.
 This type of technology is becoming the norm in modern houses and is usually not an option.
 Some of the best smart home technology currently on the market allows homeowners to manage and control their homes from anywhere via a totally automated system.
+There are so many great options to include technology for the family.

 The Fourth Step In Buying A House Is Taxes